SeewooLi/IRTest/README.md

 status](https://www.r-pkg.org/badges/version/IRTest)](https://CRAN.R-project.org/package=IRTest)
 <!-- badges: end -->

-**IRTest** can be a useful tool for IRT (item response theory) parameter estimation, especially when the violation of normality assumption on latent distribution is suspected.
+**IRTest** is a useful tool for IRT (item response theory) parameter estimation, especially when the violation of normality assumption on latent distribution is suspected.
 **IRTest** deals with uni-dimensional latent variable.
-In **IRTest**, along with the conventional approach that assumes normality on latent distribution, several methods can be applied for estimation of latent distribution:
+In **IRTest**, including the conventional assumption of normality on latent distribution, several methods can be applied for estimation of latent distribution:
 + empirical histogram method,
 + two-component Gaussian mixture distribution,
 + Davidian curve,